Meet the Celebrity Come Dine With Me 2020 contestants

 The new series will air every weeknight on E4, starting from 27th January up until Valentine’s Day.
 Each week, a different group of celebrities will compete to be the host with the most by providing their famous dinner companions with delicious food and interesting entertainment.

-The full line-up of contestants is yet to be announced, but the first group includes two reality stars, a rapper, an actress and a comedy double-act.
+The full line-up of contestants is yet to be announced, but the first two groups include a fair few reality stars, a rapper, an actress and a comedy double-act.

 Find out below which celebs will be first to get their oven gloves on…